georgemitenkov/GSoC-2021/README.md

    Commits:

-   - [[OpenMP][IR] Fixes for OpenMP codegen and tests](https://github.com/georgemitenkov/llvm-project/commit/b8ae29a5fa9c0b4e33c7c974dc47384fef823307)(*Note that changes in this commit will be reverted in the future when both byte and integer strings are be allowed!*)
+   - [[OpenMP][IR] Fixes for OpenMP codegen and tests](https://github.com/georgemitenkov/llvm-project/commit/b8ae29a5fa9c0b4e33c7c974dc47384fef823307) (*Note that changes in this commit will be reverted in the future when both byte and integer strings are be allowed!*)

 ## Links